 - Home burglaries are common.
 Although overall crime is low, burglaries are common, particularly among tourists and expats.

-You’ll be in good company as an expat in Singapore, where almost a third of the population are foreigners – and tens of thousands of these are Americans.
+You’ll be in good company as an expat in Singapore, where almost a third of the population are foreigners.
+With tens of thousands of these expats from the US, it’s no surprise that Singapore has made the list as one of the best countries for American expats.
 Although salaries tend to be lower in than they are in North America, as an expat you may be eligible for a relocation package.
 And while taxes are low in Singapore, do check whether – as an American citizen – you will need to continue to pay into the US tax system.

 Some clear benefits for American expats in Singapore include:

 - World-class education.
-If you’re emigrating from the US to Singapore with your family, education will be an important consideration.
+If you’re moving from USA to Singapore with your family, education will be an important consideration.

 - Universal healthcare – Singapore’s healthcare is among the best in the world.
 Residents are expected to contribute towards their treatment.
 Many expats in Singapore choose to have private healthcare insurance for emergencies and more complex issues.